Archibald Alexander Gordon: Early life

 Archibald Alexander Gordon was born in Bridge of Allan, Scotland on 3 September 1867, the second son of Dr William Eagleson Gordon and Emily Maryann Dick.
-Gordon was the younger brother of William Eagleson Gordon VC, older brother of Robert Aaron Gordon (who unfortunately died in the spring of 1903), brother of two sisters: Emily Mckenzie and Helen Isabelle Gordon.
+Gordon was the younger brother of William Eagleson Gordon VC, older brother of Robert Aaron Gordon (who died in the spring of 1903), brother of two sisters: Emily Mckenzie and Helen Isabelle Gordon.
 He also had a (half) brother, George Freer (Jr), on his mother's side.

-The family settled in Haymont house, Bridge of Allan until father Gordon built Homehill in Bridge of Allan.
+The family settled in Haymont house, Bridge of Allan until father Gordon built Homehill in the same town.
 The famous Scottish surgeon, Sir James Young Simpson resided for a brief period here on the invitation of father Gordon.
 Dr William E. Gordon died unexpectedly in 1873 at 51.
 Following the death of her second husband, Gordon's mother moved the family (except for her oldest son, who stayed in England for his education) for a year stay in Switzerland.
 Here Gordon met with the famous Maj-Gen Charles George Gordon (alias 'Chinese Gordon').
 Later on, the family moved back to Scotland, and Gordon was educated at Stanley House School, Bridge of Allan; Edinburgh Collegiate School; and the University of Edinburgh.
 After his graduation he travelled around the world and met with the famous U.S. Army general, William Tecumseh Sherman.
 He visited Jamaica to find the old estate of his maternal grandfather, Archibald Dick, who after the abolition of the slave trade in 1834, returned to Scotland and died in poverty.
 While exploring the island, he met an old enslaved person who had worked at the plantation of Gordon's family and guided him to the estate of Windsor Castle.
 Major Gordon recounts this meeting with full emotion in his memoirs.
 Back in America, he boarded the S.S.
-City of Paris on 25 March 1890, became one of the survivors of the S.S.
-City of Paris disaster and returned to Scotland unharmed.
+S.S.
+City of Paris on 25 March 1890, became one of the survivors of a disaster on board, and returned to Scotland unharmed.

 In 1892 he married Lizzie Maude Smith (24 January 1872 – 13 July 1929), twin daughter of Major General Edmund Davidson-Smith (27 June 1832 – 8 September 1916), formerly Assistant Adjutant General of the Dublin district.
 The couple had three children.